hsandt/sonic-pico8/README.md

 ## Features

-Version: 2.2
+Version: 2.3

 ### Physics

 * Character runs on flat ground and slopes
-* Character is blocked by walls when running
+* Character is blocked by walls when running, walls and ceiling when jumping
 * Character jumps with variable height

 ### Rendering

-* Character rendered with Idle and Spin sprite
+* Character rendered with Idle and Spin static sprite, Run animated sprite
 * Environment rendered with tilemap

 ## Build